 Timing when you share your posts around when people are most active will help you get as many eyes on it as possible.

-For example, Twitter users are more active in the afternoon, Google+ users generally prefer the morning, and Facebook and Pinterest users are all about the weekends.
+For example, Instagram users are more active during weekdays, LinkedIn users generally prefer Tuesday-Thursday mornings, and Facebook users are generally more active in the mornings.

 Test each site and then use the social automation tools mentioned earlier to time your shares perfectly and get a leg up on your competition.